mocha234/DocLeafy/lib/sidenotes.md

 - category selections....types of plants
 - after tap into category... choose Predictions or snap as not all places(especially farm) has internet conenction
 - replace all network image with asset image
+- camera cant focus if got the overlay thing..take note